purplezi/Sorenson/docs/English/speaking.md

    >
    > One is the pinetree.
 The pinetree grows very fast at any soil and any climate.
 It can easily occupy the whole forest, which will influence other trees' species.
 Besides killed by some diseases and human, in most time the pinetrees are burnt down by the forest fires occured naturally.
 So in this way their growth can be limited.
    >
    > Another is the deer.
 The rate of deer specie is also rapid.
 But as the number of the deer increases, so does that of their predators like wolf because they have more deers to eat.
 So the deer number will decrease because their predators increases.
 As the decline of the deer population, the wolf number will decline too.
-So the nature can control the rate of the animal specia at a suitable rate.
+So the nature can control the rate of the animal specie at a suitable rate.

+# Task 4